Common Name: Goliath Frog or Giant Slippery Frog

 Location: Cameroon and Equatorial Guinea

-Sadly, the Goliath Frog is listed as Endangered by the International Union for the Conservation of Nature (IUCN) redlist.
+Sadly, the Goliath Frog is listed as Endangered by the International Union for the Conservation of Nature (IUCN) Redlist.
 They face challenges on two sides.
-Their habitat is being cut down to make room for plantations and houses.
+Their tropical rain forest habitat is being cut down to make room for plantations and houses.
 The frogs are also hunted for their food and for the pet trade.